kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 ![Layout](sc.png)

-Now even though we have user-permission in our manifest, we should request audio on runtime.
+Now even though we have uses-permission in our manifest, we should request audio on runtime.
 Let's add this to our `onCreate()` method.

 ```Java
 if (ContextCompat.checkSelfPermission(this, Manifest.permission.RECORD_AUDIO) != PackageManager.PERMISSION_GRANTED) {